Controversial Topic: Thai Teens Drink More Soju Due to K-Series

 However, those advocating for reduced alcohol consumption remain uneasy about this development, and question whether it is soft power or drunk power.

-Boonyou Khorpornprasert, a member of the Law Reform Subcommittee to Amend the Alcohol Control Act of 2008, addressed the impact of Korean dramas depicting characters consuming “Soju,” saying that such depictions have created a desire among Thai consumers to try the drink.
+Boonyou Khorpornprasert, an academic who is a member of the Law Reform Subcommittee to Amend the Alcohol Control Act of 2008, addressed the impact of Korean dramas depicting characters consuming “Soju,” saying that such depictions have created a desire among Thai consumers to try the drink.

 Consequently, the marketing and sales of alcoholic beverages such as “Soju” have experienced significant growth in Thailand due to the influence of these series.
 This trend reflects the effective impact of advertising and marketing strategies, both in theory and in practice, especially among the target group of young people.